toomuchdesign/offside/README.md

 # Offside.js
-**Offside.js** is minimal JavaScript kit to push things off-canvas using CSS 3D transforms & transitions.
+**Offside.js** is a minimal JavaScript kit to push things off-canvas using CSS 3D transforms & transitions.
+It's goal is to provide a super-lightweigth, efficient and customizable way of handling off-canvas menus/elements on modern website and web applications.

+**Offside.js** comes with its own default stylesheet, but you can write your own CSS hooking your style with Offside classes.
+This ensures super flexibility and completely decouples Offside.js from your page style/markup.

 ## Features:
 - Minimal DOM manipulations
-- Uses CSS3 transitions
+- Uses CSS3 3D transitions
-- CSS transitions NOT injected.
-They are just defined in a separate Stylesheet
+- No injected style.
+Offside entirely relies on classes manipulations
 - Degrades gracefully on old browsers
 - Handles multiple off-canvas elements
 - Left/right off-canvas